 This troubleshoots guide is applicable for any Apple watch series from 3 to 6.
 It may help you fix the Apple watch not ringing issue when you get an incoming call or notifications.
-Before contact Apple for support, try these troubleshooting steps first.
+Before contacting Apple for support, try these troubleshooting steps first.

 1. Make sure that the Apple watch and iPhone is connected

 If your Apple Watch is not ringing when you have incoming calls or notifications, it might be because the Apple watch could not connect with its paired iPhone.